Uni-Tübingen

 António Guterres, March 8th 2020

 The creation of equal opportunities in science is a prerequisite for scientific performance and innovation.
 The University of Tübingen has therefore set itself the goal of eliminating the disadvantages that still exist for women.
-A quality-assured, transparent appointment procedure with an established set of gender equality instruments contributes to this, as does ongoing work on the gender bias.
+A quality-assured, transparent appointment procedure, with an established set of gender equality instruments contributes to this, as does our ongoing work in dismantling still existing gender biases.

 UT Development Share of Women Professors